active-group/active-clojure/README.md

 - `(v/validation make-config <validations>)` means that, given all `<validations>` are `ValidationSuccess`es, call the function `make-config` with the validated candidate values.
-The `make-config` function is curried automatically.
 - `(v/validate-non-empty-string host :host)` uses
   `validate-non-empty-string` from the validation library and checks if `host` is a string and not empty.
 If it fails, it will keep